 Panic Disorder and Phobias

-How OCD and Anxiety Disorders Affect Each Other
+How Do OCD and Anxiety Disorders Affect Each Other?

 Core Signs of OCD

-OCD is defined by the presence of obsessions and compulsions that cause significant distress.
+OCD is characterised by obsessions and compulsions that cause significant distress and interfere with daily functioning.

 Recognising Anxiety Disorder Symptoms